lorenamanita/restful-api-meetup/README.md

 * `/topCities`

 #### `/near`
-Given latitude, longitude, and N of a given location, this endpoint will return the N closest groups in distance [km].
+Given latitude, longitude of a given location, this endpoint will return N closest groups in distance [km].
 The default query parameters are lat=0, lon=0, num=1.

 Sample query: